 Employee of the Year is an award for a true Coor hero, someone who lives by our guiding principles.
 The Employee of the Year delivers excellent service and improvements, has a joyful spirit and is always ready to help customers and colleagues.
 He or she knows how to inspire others and has also done something that goes beyond what is expected from the role.

-award that promotes and recognises big and small contributions that lead us to develop and launch innovative solutions.
+Improvement of the Year is an award that promotes and recognises big and small contributions that lead us to develop and launch innovative solutions.
 Solutions that provide concrete added value for us and our customers.